Design Playtime Memories with Home-Made Floam!

 - 3 Tablespoons of White Glue.
 Elmer’s glue will work fine.

 - Food coloring (the link is to my favorite brand).

 - Add 2 tablespoons of Borax into 1/2 a cup of very warm water.
 Stir until it is completely dissolved.

 - Mix 3 tablespoons of glue with 3 tablespoons of warm water until completely mixed.

 - Add food coloring of your choice to the glue mixture.

 - Add the glue mixture and 1/2 cup of the poly-fil beads to a plastic bag.
-Stir and shake the bag until the beads are completely coated with the glue mixture.
+Stir and shake the sealed bag until the styrofoam beads are completely coated with the glue mixture.

-- Add the borax and water mixture to the plastic bag and mix completely with the glue.
+- Add the borax and water mixture to the plastic bag, seal the bag, and mix thoroughly with the glue.
 Be sure to start mixing quickly!
-As soon as the borax combines with the glue it will start to change.
+As soon as the borax combines with the glue, it will start to change.

 We tested a few different combinations and recipe variations!
 You can either create a much more slime-y floam by using more glue mixture.

 Make sure the beads are completely coated in the glue mixture before adding in the dissolved borax!
-If you don’t the beads don’t every completely “combine” with the floam, and you end up with white beads falling out everywhere.
+If you don’t, the beads don’t ever completely “combine” with the floam, and you end up with white beads falling out everywhere.